solvers-camp/.github/actions/codeowners-checker/README.md

 The action requires two inputs: `app_id` and `private_key`.
 These are provided through the `CODEOWNERS_APP_ID` and `CODEOWNERS_PRIVATE_KEY` secrets respectively.

 Once the prerequisites are met, you can run the workflow in your machine.
-The workflow will use the GitHub App to generate a token and use it to check and copy CODEOWNERS.
+The workflow will use the GitHub App to generate a token and use it to check-create-pr-codeowners.

 # actions/codeowners-checker